ethereum/web3.py/docs/v7_migration.rst

 Class-Based Middleware Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The middleware model has been changed to a class-based model.
-This allows for
-more flexibility in implementation, for asynchronous processing for example.
-Previously,
+Previously, middleware
-the middleware were functions that tightly wrapped the ``make_request`` function of the
+were defined as functions that tightly wrapped the provider's ``make_request`` function,
-provider, always making the request except if the middleware itself modified the
+where transformations could be conditionally applied before and after the request was made.

-``make_request`` function.
-Now, the middleware logic can be separated into
+Now, middleware logic can be separated into ``request_processor`` and ``response_processor``
-``request_processor`` and ``response_processor`` functions that do pre-request and
+functions that enable pre-request and post-response logic, respectively.
+This change offers
-post-response processing, respectively.
-This gives more flexibility for asynchronous
+a simpler, clearer interface for defining middleware, gives more flexibility for
-operations where the response may come back at a later time than the request was made.
-This also paves the way for support of batch requests, which is a part of the roadmap
+asynchronous operations and also paves the way for supporting batch requests - included in
-for web3.py.
+the roadmap for web3.py.

 The new middleware model is documented in the :ref:`internals__middlewares` section.